The HeART of an Apology: “I’m Sorry” Isn’t Enough (Part 1)

 Let us Help!

 Unstuck Psychologists take pride in our own ability to show up to sessions with our clients in a heartfelt way.
-If you’re interested in adding one of us to your support network, give our Front Desk a call (780-784-8825) or send an email to email@example.com.
-In-person, online, and telephone session formats are all being offered.
+If you want to add one of us to your support network, give our Front Desk a call (780-784-8825) or send an email to email@example.com.
+We offer in-person, online, and telephone session.
 Check out our Psychologist profiles and availability.

 Shayla Drewicki, MC, RPsych